Information regarding Coronavirus

 - arrange to have a test to see if they have coronavirus (COVID-19)

 If you have received a positive test result while not at school please click this link to contact Mr Byrne and Mrs Russell immediately.
-This email address will be monitored throughout the Christmas Holidays.
+This email address will be monitored throughout the Summer Holidays.

 All children and members of their households in England have access to testing.
 Tests for students are currently supplied by the school.
 A positive test must ensure rapid action to protect other children and staff in their setting.